Mamucium: Industrial Revolution

 Mamucium was levelled as Manchester expanded in the Industrial Revolution.
-The construction of the Rochdale Canal through the south western corner of the fort in the late 18th and early 19th centuries, and the building of viaducts for the Great Northern Railway over the site in the late 19th century, damaged the remains and even destroyed some of the southern half of the fort.
+The bathhouse in the south western corner was destroyed in 1760, following construction of the Rochdale Canal through the fort, and the building of viaducts for the Great Northern Railway over the site in the late 19th century, damaged the remains and even destroyed some of the southern half of the fort.
 When the railway viaducts were built, Charles Roeder documented the remains that were uncovered in the process, including parts of the vicus.
 Mills were all around the site.
 Castlefield became the south west corner of Manchester city centre.
 Deansgate, which developed into the main thoroughfare, follows the general line of Roman road to Ribchester.